hrolfrc/glmpynet/README.md

 ## Project Status

 The Python API for `glmpynet.LogisticRegression` is now **complete and fully tested** against a mock backend.
 The next major phase of development is to implement the real C++ binding that connects this API to the `glmnetpp` engine.

-See the `ROADMAP.md` for the full development plan.

-## Contributing

-Contributions are welcome!
-See `CONTRIBUTING.md` for guidelines on reporting bugs, suggesting features, or submitting pull requests.

 ## License